andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 4. When you charge your computer’s battery, the electrical energy is stored as chemical energy.
 5. The stored energy powers the computer’s processor—and as a byproduct, releases heat (thermal energy again).

 The amount of energy originally provided by the sun is equal to the amount of heat your computer gives off, because energy does not disappear — it is only transformed.
 (This simplified example ignores the fact that, in practice, we always lose some usable energy at various points in the chain—such as in power lines or generators.
-This loss should not be understood as energy disappearing, but rather as a small part of the energy is eroding on the way to it's final destination: your computer.)
+This loss should not be understood as energy disappearing, but rather as a small part of the energy erodes on the way to its final destination: your computer.)

 {id: fossil-vs-renewable}
 ### Fossil energy sources versus renewable energy